 I tried to write about in EDUCUASE the key feature of ds106, unlike every other MOOC on the block, is that there is no single ds106 experience.
 It is not a single course.
 There is the class taught at UMW (mine), but others at University of Michigan, Kansas State University, and York College/CUNY plus the open participants who pick and choose what they want to do within ds106.

 In my mind, this is a networked structure that is of the same stuff the web is made of, and more web like way of growing than duplication/replication.
 I’ve not really heard anyone else that seems to think that is important, ds106 is barely mentioned by our colleagues writing the Big Book o’ MOOC.

 I guess ds106 just some sort of corner freak show.
 It is certainly not fodder for Serious Thought.

 And I like that.

 Because I know my students this semester and others in ds106 are kicking some creative butt.
 They are making the web, not just slurping it.

 All of the examples I pulled above seem to be more questions of the form of online learning, not magic bullet answers, that is the place of experiments.
 And that’s where the big ideas will come from.

-The post "Experiments in Open Courses You Won’t Find in the New York Times, A Cheesy Edudemic Infographic, or Among Davos Champagne Sippers" was originally assembled from spare parts of a 1957 Chevy at CogDogBlog (http://cogdogblog.com/2013/02/experiments-in-open-courses/) on February 19, 2013.
+The post "Experiments in Open Courses You Won’t Find in the New York Times, A Cheesy Edudemic Infographic, or Among Davos Champagne Sippers" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2013/02/experiments-in-open-courses/) on February 19, 2013.